timfulker/musobuddy/replit.md

 # MusoBuddy

 ## Overview
 MusoBuddy is a platform designed to streamline administrative tasks for musicians, including bookings, contracts, and invoices.
 Its core purpose is to reduce administrative burden, allowing musicians to focus on creative work.
-The project aims to be a user-friendly, scalable, and globally leading solution for music career management, simplifying business administration and empowering artists by providing a comprehensive, integrated suite of tools with significant market potential.
-The system provides unlimited AI-powered email parsing and response generation for all users.
+The project aims to be a user-friendly, scalable, and globally leading solution for music career management, simplifying business administration and empowering artists by providing a comprehensive, integrated suite of tools with significant market potential, including unlimited AI-powered email parsing and response generation.

 ## User Preferences
 Preferred communication style: Simple, everyday language.